 On top of all of that, this truck came with one of the best appointed interiors (up to that time) that Chevy had ever put on a truck.
 Air conditioning, a top-of-the-line audio system, and a whole bunch of “creature comforts” – advanced power steering, cruise control, power windows, etc. – all help to separate this Silverado from the rest of the pack.

-BEST: 2009 Chevy Silverado 2500
+ONE OF THE BEST YEARS: 2009 Chevy Silverado 2500

 While this Silverado came a couple of years after this generation of trucks was introduced, it brought back a lot of the old glory that Chevy had sort of lost with the previous version of the Silverado.